-- 7. Press the CAL button (A) to save the calibration of the header- HDR H-UP appears on the monitor. - 8.
-Raise the header three feet off the ground, and press the CAL (A) button EOC appears on the monitor. - 9.
+- 7. Press the CAL button (A) to save the calibration of the header.
+HDR H-UP appears on the monitor. - 8.
+Raise the header three feet off the ground and press the CAL (A) button.
+EOC appears on the monitor. - 9.
 Press the enter button (B) to save the calibration of the header.
 Your AHHC is now calibrated.

 If an error code appears during calibration, the sensor is out of voltage range and will require adjustment.
-Refer to 4.5.1 Checking Voltage Range from the Combine Cab (John Deere 60 Series), page 99.
+Refer to 4.4.1 Checking Voltage Range from the Combine Cab (John Deere 60 Series), page 105.

-After the calibration is complete, specific combine operation settings need to be made to ensure proper field operation.
+After the calibration is complete, adjust combine operation settings to ensure proper field operation.

-4.5.3 Turning the Accumulator Off (John Deere 60 Series)
+4.4.3 Turning the Accumulator Off (John Deere 60 Series)